 Helpful Hints: This assignment has two parts.
-In the first part, you will compare agricultural statistics from one county from your WPA tour to Kentucky.
+In the first part, you will compare agricultural statistics for one county from your WPA tour, to agricultural statistics for Kentucky.
 For the second part, you will select one place name (toponym) from your WPA tour and do a little research to find out how that particular place got its name.
 Pick an interesting one!